 A truck court with 100 dock doors, 220 trailer storage positions and queueing for up to 20 trucks outside of a guardhouse were separated from car parking and traffic.

 The new building configuration was designed completely to meet the demands of an e-commerce facility.
 Bay spacing was revised to maximize the efficiency of robotics.
 The building length and width were modified to maximize the existing process planning of the user.
 Clear height was raised to accommodate multiple levels of mezzanine.
 The office area was relocated to the middle of the building.
 Building slab, piers and columns were all reinforced for heavier loads.
 Stair towers were added outside the limits of the new mezzanines to limit any conflicts.

 The redesign of Logistics Center II included moving the office area to the middle of the building.

 This complex redesign presented many challenges.
 However, in-house collaboration and a close relationship with the contractor enabled the project to be designed and constructed on schedule.

 Despite working with three municipalities—each with different requirements and code inspectors—conflicts were avoided.
 Each municipality was informed throughout the process to avoid delays, and each trusted in Halff and was willing to accelerate reviews.

 A trusted advisor relationship with Perot Development Company was important as well, resulting in immediate communication and documentation that kept the project moving forward.

 To find out how Halff architects can offer you the benefit of full-service integrated design, write to Info-Architecture@Halff.com.

-Go to halff.com/our-work/services/architecture to view recent architecture projects.
+Go to halff.com/services/architecture to view recent architecture projects.

 Visit halff.com/our-work to learn more about Halff’s full range of professional services.